moltenform/scite-files/files/api_files.md

 Search for "calltip" in the [SciTE Documentation](http://www.scintilla.org/SciTEDoc.html) for more information about calltips.

+### Tips for creating a lexer

+To add syntax highlighting and/or folding to a language in SciTE, create a lexer.

+* [Writing a lexer in the Lua language](https://www.scintilla.org/ScriptLexer.html) (simpler and doesn't require a C++ compiler)
+* Andreas Tscharner's tutorial for adding [Syntax Highlighting & Code Folding](https://raw.githubusercontent.com/downpoured/scite-files/master/files/files/api_files_new_lexer/newlexertutorial.pdf), and [example code](https://raw.githubusercontent.com/downpoured/scite-files/master/files/files/api_files_new_lexer/newlexertutorialcode.tar.bz2)

+### Add to this page

 Add to this page by submitting a pull request, or sending an e-mail to [scite-wiki@gmail.com](scite-wiki@gmail.com)